ericguo31/SuperMarioBrosQL/README.md

 # SuperMarioBrosQL
-CS 4701 Final Project by Eric Guo and Ben Wu
+CS 4701 Final Project by Eric Guo and Ben Wu (Cornell University, 2023)

 SuperMarioBrosQL is an exploratory research project into a use case for the Double Deep Q-Network (DDQN) algorithm on Super Mario Bros.
 World 1-1.
 We used [gym-super-mario-bros](https://pypi.org/project/gym-super-mario-bros/)